-The American Board of Surgery approved in 2003 the Early Specialization Program (ESP), a new pathway leading to certification in both surgery (general surgery) and vascular surgery, to be accomplished in a combined training program of four years of surgery followed by two years of vascular surgery at the same institution.
+In 2003 the American Board of Surgery approved the Early Specialization Program (ESP), a new pathway leading to certification in both general surgery and vascular surgery.
+This is to be accomplished through a combined training program including four years of general surgery and two years of vascular surgery training to be completed in the same institution.
 Any proposed ESP must be approved by the Review Committee for Surgery (RC-Surgery) of the ACGME before implementation.

-ESP does not result in a shortening of requirements for surgery certification.
-Sixty months of residency are still required prior to surgery certification and the requirements of the RC-Surgery continue to apply.
-The difference is that 12 months of experience in a content area of surgery, i.e., vascular surgery, that normally occurs in PGY-5, will count toward both general surgery and vascular surgery certification.
+ESP does not result in a shortening of the requirements for board certification in surgery.
+Specifically, 60 months of residency are still required for board certification in surgery, and the requirements of the RC-Surgery still apply.
+However, 12 months in the content area of vascular surgery training experience that will occur in either the PGY-5 year, or divided between the PGY-4 and PGY-5 years (see below), will count towards both general surgery and vascular surgery certification requirements.

 The RC-Surgery administratively manages the ESP, receives all applications, and reviews and approves such programs as part of its oversight process.